Vision#

 originX#

-originX returns the x-coordinate of the top-left corner of the detected object’s bounding box in pixels as an integer from 1 to 640.
+The originX property reports the x-coordinate of the top-left corner of the detected object’s bounding box in pixels as a whole number from 1 to 640.

 The AI Vision object property stack block with its parameter set to originX.#